tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

  ## Solution

- * Findable data have their own identity, so they can be easily cited and secure the credits to the authors
- * Data accessibility over the Internet using standard protocols can be easily monitored (for example using Google analytics).
-This results in metrics on data popularity or even geo-locations of data users.
- * Interoperable data can benefit the future you, for example you will be able to still read your data even when you no longer have access to the specialized, vendor specific software with which you worked with them before.
+* **Findable - Citable:** Findable data has a unique identifier, ensuring proper attribution to the creators.
+* **Accessible - Trackable and Countable:** Accessible data allows for monitoring usage statistics (e.g., downloads, user locations) to understand its reach and impact.
- Also the future you may not remember abreviations and ad-hoc conventions you used before (Intelligible).
+* **Interoperable - Intelligible:** Interoperable data is understandable not only by current users but also by future users, even if they lack access to the specific software used for analysis.
+This is achieved through the use of standard formats and clear documentation.
+The future you may not remember abreviations and ad-hoc conventions you used before
- * Well documented data should contain all the details necessary to reproduce the experiments, helping the future you or someone taking over from you in the laboratory.
- * Saves time and money.
+* **Reusable - Reproducible:** Well-documented data with sufficient detail allows for reproducing the experiments, facilitating verification and building upon existing knowledge.
+This saves time and resources.

 ## FAIR vs Open Science (3 min teaching)

-**FAIR does not mean Open**.
-Actually, FAIR guideline only requires that the metadata record is always accessible.
-For example, the existence of the data can be known (their metadata), the data can have easy to use PID to reference them, but the actual data files can only be downloaded after the login and authorization.

-However, if data are already in the FAIR form, i.e. accessible over the internet, in interoperable format and well documented, then it is almost effortless to "open" the dataset and make it available to the whole public.
-The data owner can do it any time when he no longer perceives oppening as a risk.

-At the same time, Open data which does not follow FAIR guidelines have little value.
-If they are not well described, not in open formats then they are not going to be re-used even if they were made "open" by posting them on some website.
+**FAIR is not synonymous with Open.** FAIR guidelines primarily require open access to the metadata record, describing the data's existence, a user-friendly PID for reference, and potentially some restrictions on accessing the actual data files (e.g., login required).

+However, FAIR data is well-positioned for becoming Open data.
+Since it's already accessible online, uses interoperable formats, and comes with thorough documentation, transitioning to fully open access becomes a relatively simple step whenever the data owner decides it's no longer a risk.

+Conversely, Open data lacking FAIR characteristics holds minimal value.
+Poorly described data in non-standard formats remains unusable even if it's publicly available.

 ::::::::::::::::::::::::::::::::::::: challenge